Peter Knight’s Gigspanner – From Poets to Wives | Talking Elephant

 From the first few notes of “Tamala” we can almost pinpoint precisely where we are both musically and geographically, as the spirit of Ali Farka Touré lives on through the infectious rhythms of Samba Touré.
 Having grown up in Dabi, a small village in the Tombouctou region of Mali, we instinctively know that this music is deeply rooted, evident in the conversational hand percussion and trance-like guitar motifs that dominate the songs.
 It’s desert blues in its rawest form.
 Samba’s connection with his former mentor Ali Farka Touré runs deeper than that of a mere follower or fan, or indeed student, Samba’s mother having been one of the first women to sing with the late musician.
 Listening to Binga brings strong reminiscences of first hearing Ali Farka Touré’s music back in the 1990s, with the same sonic references ingrained in the chords, which carry optimism in the face of adversity.
 In light of cancelled shows due to the current crisis, Samba manages to remain optimistic, which is demonstrated in the uplifting “Sambalama-A”, a song of positive energy, which strives to beat a positive path through all the difficulties.
 The socio-political crisis in Mali has probably strengthened the country’s leading artists and musicians resolve in order to get through many a crisis, which comes over in the quality of music from this particular region.
 Songs like “Fondo” ask pertinent questions of why young people desert their families and land in search of a better life only to find the grass is seldom greener on the other side, a notion told in an almost mournful soliloquy.
 The mixture of optimism and pessimism is almost tangible.
 Samba is joined by Djimé Sissoko on ngoni, Souleymane Kane on calabash, Richard Shanks on harmonica and Philippe Sanmiguel on various percussion, while Djeneba Diakité provides the backing vocal on the album opener “Tamala”.
 Superb.

-Tamala is included on this week’s edition of the Vaults radio show.
+Tamala is included on this week’s edition of the Northern Sky Vaults Radio Show.

 Grainne Brady – Newcomer | Self Release